 - Principles and Practices: Television, Radio, Film Industries

-The Bandier Program’s curriculum is a rigorous 125 credits, some of which are taken in other Syracuse colleges – the S.I.
+The Bandier Program's curriculum is a rigorous 125 credits based in the S.I.
 Newhouse School of Public Communications and complimented by courses in the Martin J. Whitman School of Management, The College of Visual and Performing Arts, and The College of Arts and Sciences.
 You will earn a Bachelor of Science (B.S.) in recording and allied entertainment industries.

 Your will develop an ability to analyze current trends in the music industry, a familiarity with professional music organizations, and an aptitude for developing solutions to industry problems.
 Throughout your degree program, you will have the opportunity to attend conferences and take part in a music internship.